-He smiled as he sat down beside me, placing his own cup on an adjacent coaster.
+He smiled as he sat down beside me, placing his own matching cup on an adjacent coaster.

 “Sometimes, tea just doesn’t quite cut it.”

 Our lounge was dimly lit.
 The relaxing lighting made it all too easy to drift away again with the sounds of the rain pitter-pattering against the house.
-But even with the calming water trotting down the glass, like horses running down a steep slope, my own drifting was disrupted by the buzz of my phone.
+But even with the calming water trotting down the glass, my own drifting was disrupted by the buzz of my phone.

-With a roll of the eyes and equally horse-like rippled sigh, I picked up my phone from the sofa’s arm to see what the noise was all about.
+With a roll of the eyes and rippled sigh, I picked up my phone from the sofa’s arm.
 Near enough twenty rectangular notifications had absorbed the top half of my screen, all commenting on my change of work status.

 What?!
 PM me!